neptunelabs/fsi-viewer-samples/samples/no-ui/README.md

-# Frontpage - Using FSI Viewer for Image Zoom
+# Frontpage - Using FSI Viewer for Image Zoom - No Interface

-This readme describes how the detail page sample with *FSI Viewer* is achieved.
+This readme describes how the detail page sample with *FSI Viewer* is achieved while using no interface.
 The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple viewer tag.